drnickallgood/phdwork/notes.md

 ** Research Notes **

+  ** How do we get proper scale value to W?
+   ** seems if we go through we're alreayd kinda doing this by checking for specific W value in solution_dictionary ** seems we have multiple entries for w and when we have them, we simply add it to our entry
+      ** because we're doing another loop over the items, and adding to the existing W.. so that's why this works ** Just need to get the w_ij format to the tuple.. that maps to offset

+  ** Also issue seems to be H has more than a single 1 in a column, OR in the past, it would work but all botom rows of H had a 1 and that's it, currently in all examples it violates H rules

   ** Things seem to be working as expected, or better than thay were after breaking adaptive code out to its own method
     ** Seems to stop after 10 iterations, or ther size of b_list.. this doesn't match